Project-Silicium/WoA-Guides/Mu-Qcom/OS/Win.md

 cd into the EFI Partition of your Device and edit some BCD Values:
 ```
+# Start CMD as Admin if you can't access The ESP Partition.
-X: Is what we assinged in the diskpart part, replace the letter if you used another letter
+# X: Is what we assinged in the diskpart part, replace the letter if you used another letter.
 cd X:\EFI\Microsoft\Boot
 bcdedit /store BCD /set "{default}" testsigning on
 bcdedit /store BCD /set "{default}" nointegritychecks on